By

-1. Impaired Vision
+1. Correct Vision Issues

 Over time, your eyes lose some of their ability to focus as well as some of their peripheral range.
 According to All About Vision, “Aging causes a normal loss of peripheral vision, with the size of our visual field decreasing by approximately one to three degrees per decade of life.
 By the time you reach your 70s and 80s, you may have a peripheral visual field loss of 20 to 30 degrees.”
 (2)